-- The students are capable of obtaining numerical solutions to problems too complicated to be solved analytically - The students are able to present (graphically), discuss and analyze the results - The students gain experience in formulatind and carrying out a collaborative project
+- The students are capable of obtaining numerical solutions to problems too complicated to be solved analytically - · The students are able to present (graphically), discuss and analyze the results - The students gain experience in formulatind and carrying out a collaborative project

 Conditions: Credit Requirements: Knowledge of the programming language Phython is expected on the level taught in the modul PHM-0041.
-Requirements to understand basic concepts Bestehen der Modulprüfung in physics: Classical Mechanics (Newton, Lagrange), Electrodynamics, Thermodynamics and Quantum Mechanics.
-Frequency: each summer semester Recommended Semester: from 1.
-Minimal Duration of the Module: 1 semester[s] Frequency: each summer semester Contact Hours:
+Requirements to understand basic concepts Bestehen der Modulprüfung in physics: Classical Mechanics (Newto Frequency: each summer semester Recommended Semester: Minimal Duration of the Module: requericy: each summer semester from 1.
+1 semester[s]